LLNL/sundials/doc/arkode/examples/source/f77_serial.rst

 ----------------

-This program solves the problem with a DIRK method, using a Newton iteration with the SUNLINSOL_LAPACKDENSE linear solver module and ARKDLS interface.
+This program solves the problem with a DIRK method, using a Newton iteration with the SUNLINSOL_LAPACKDENSE linear solver module.

 As with the :ref:`ark_robertson_root` problem, we enable ARKODE's rootfinding module to find the times at which either :math:`u=10^{-4}`